lcfancher/GeoCitiesRepository/README.md

   2. Enter the URL of a digital object folder (for example, [https://github.com/lcfancher/GeoCitiesRepository/tree/main/GeoCitiesHTMLFiles/Beverly%20Hills%2090210](https://github.com/lcfancher/GeoCitiesRepository/tree/main/GeoCitiesHTMLFiles/Beverly%20Hills%2090210))
   3. After downloading the resulting .zip file, extract it and open the .html file with a web browser like Chrome or Edge.

-Included in each digital object folder is object metadata.
+Additionally, digital object folder includes object metadata.